finos/legend/docs/concepts/data-modeling-concepts.md

 ---
-id: data-modelling-concepts
+id: data-modeling-concepts
-title: Data Modelling Concepts
+title: Elements of a Data Model
-sidebar_label: Data Modelling Concepts
+sidebar_label: Data Modeling Concepts
 ---

-# Elements of a Data Model

-Use data models to describe your data and data relationships.
+Data models allow you to describe your data and data relationships.

 ## Classes